ZenonSeth/respec/doc/api.md

   on_click = function(state, fields) return true end,
   -- a function to be called when the button is clicked -- `state` is the form's state, can be modified here.
-  -- `fields` is the value of the fields in the form -- Note that only fields with specified IDs will be present -- if reshowOnInteract is false, then return `true` from this function to re-show the formspec }
+  -- `fields` is the map of value of the fields in the form -- Note that only fields with specified IDs will be present -- if reshowOnInteract is false, then return `true` from this function to re-show the formspec }